doniyor2109/redux-lightweight/README.md

 ### Usage with Saga

-In order handle `redux-lightweight` generated action in saga, you can access action type with action function itself:
+In order to handle `redux-lightweight` generated action creators in saga, you can access action type with action function itself:

 ```js
 import { takeEvery } from 'redux-saga/effects';